HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

 ```
 This is how we access the LLM's responses.
 ### 3. Using the System Prompt to Guide the Output Format
-We now want to obtain more structured outputs.
+We now want to obtain more structured outputs, for instance
- We will pose the same question on the JSON schema, but this time we will provide the model with an example of the desired output format directly in the prompt, separately including an example Python dictionary, a JSON string and a YAML string.
+a response that contains a topic, citations and a short answer.
+So we pose the same question on the JSON schema, but this time we provide the model with an example of the desired output format directly in the prompt, separately including an example Python dictionary, a JSON string and a YAML string.

-Anthropic's models are trained to receive instructions through the system prompt, which is a message that is prepended to the user's message and sent along with it to help guide the model's response.
-In order to access the system prompt, we use the `system` argument in the `messages.create` function.

-Imagine we wanted our structured response to contain a topic, citations and a short answer.

-For the model to be able and output a Python dictionary, we provide the following example:
+For the model to be able and output a Python dictionary, we include the following example in the prompt:
 1. Python Dictionary:
 ```python
 example_dictionary = {